 It explains Zhu Xi's six methods of learning: sitting in reverence and formulating an aim (jujing chizhi 居敬持志), keeping an order and slowly advancing (xunxu jianjin 循序漸進), reading with experience and a refined thought (shudu jingsi 熟讀精思), making free one's mind and "swim as fishes with a clear heart" (xuxin hanyong 虛心涵泳), investigate thoroughly with personal commitment (qieji ticha 切己體察), and make greatest efforts to study diligently (zhujin yongli 著緊用力).

 The core text is in fact a kind of curriculum over several years in which a scholar had to study different types of texts with a raising grade of intellectual and linguistic challenges.
 The first grade are studies to "enlighten" the spirit (qimeng 啓蒙).
 They are undertaken before the age of eight sui.
-The pupils have to learn Cheng Ruoyong's 程若庸 Xingli zixun 性理字訓 "Instructions in the lexicon on the human character and the universal order" (in the enlarged version by Cheng Fengyuan 程逢原) and the text Zhuzi tongmeng xuzhi 朱子童蒙須知 "Basics of Master Zhu Xi's elementary learning".
-The second grade is taken with the age of fifteen sui.
-These years are filled with the studies of the so-called "Minor Teachings" (xiaoxue 小學), which mainly includes the learning of words and their Chinese characters, beginning with one hundred per day, and ending with a daily pensum of 700 words.
-Another technique to be learnt is to continuously repeat texts until they are known by heart, up to hundred times per text.
-With these preconditions the disciples have to study the Confucian Classics Daxue 大學, Lunyu 論語, Mengzi 孟子, Zhongyong 中庸 (called the "Four Books" Sishu 四書), and then the books Xiaojing 孝經, Yijing 易, Shangshu 書, Shijng 詩, Yili 儀禮, Liji 禮記, Zhouli 周禮, and the Chunqiu 春秋 and its three commentaries (Sanzhuan 三傳).
-These, too, have to be repeated two hundred times.
-After the age of 15 sui the youth of learning was ended, and the studentes had passed the grade making them able to read Zhu Xi's commentary to the Four Books, Sishu zhangju jizhu 四書章句集注, which took three to four years.
+The pupils had to learn Cheng Ruoyong's 程若庸 (jinshi degree 1268) Xingli zixun 性理字訓 "Instructions in the lexicon on the human character and the universal order" (in the enlarged version by Cheng Fengyuan 程逢原 from 1869) and the text Zhuzi tongmeng xuzhi 朱子童蒙須知 "Basics of Master Zhu Xi's elementary learning".
+The second grade was taken with the age of fifteen sui.
+These years were filled with the studies of the so-called "Lesser Teachings" (xiaoxue 小學), which mainly included the learning of words and their Chinese characters, beginning with one hundred per day, and ending with a daily pensum of 700 words.
+Another technique to be learnt was to continuously repeat texts - up to hundred times per text - until they were known by heart.

 This phase having ended, the study of the historiographical writings Zizhi tongjian 資治通鑒, Shiji 史記, Hanshu 漢書, Jiutangshu 舊唐書, Xintangshu 唐書, and Tangjian 唐鑒 began.
 While the Confucian Classics provided instruction in social behaviour, the histories were sources to learn how ruler and minister interacted and guided or misguided the empire, how reward and punishment were used, how taxation and government expenditure functioned, how the military was used, the people was nourished, and culture and customs could flourish.

-These practical examples from history were enriched by theoretical essays of a high literary quality like those of the thinker Han Yu 韓愈 from the Tang period 唐 (618-907).
+These practical examples from history were enriched by theoretical essays of a high literary quality like those of the thinker Han Yu 韓愈 (768-824) from the Tang period 唐 (618-907).
 The study of poetry in the shape of the Chuci 楚辭 "Poetry of the South" followed suit.
-The last two to three years of studies were dedicated to learning the technique of writing texts, with the help of examples like prose written by Liu Zongyuan 柳宗元 or Ouyang Xiu 歐陽修.
+The last two to three years of studies were dedicated to learning the technique of writing texts, with the help of examples like prose written by Liu Zongyuan 柳宗元 (773-819) or Ouyang Xiu 歐陽修 (1007-1072).
 On the base of all these studies, young men were ready for the first step of the state examinations.
 The third part of the book includes Wang Boji's 王柏輯 Zhengshi zhi yin 正始之音, a study on phonetics, and Zhu Xi's Dushu fa.